ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 [Classic infrastructure]{: tag-classic-inf}

-The managed Istio service mesh.
+Enable the managed Istio add-on to install and manage an Istio service mesh on your cluster.
 {: shortdesc}

 ```sh